eclipse/repairnator/doc/README.md

 This repository is organized as follows:

   * [doc](../doc) contains the reference documentation about Repairnator and its usage;
-  * [repairnator](../repairnator) is the main program dedicated to this project: it can automatically scan large set of projects, detect failing builds, reproduce them and try to repair them using our tools;
+  * [repairnator](../repairnator) is the main program dedicated to this project: it can automatically scan a large set of projects, detect failing builds, reproduce them and try to repair them using our tools;
   * [resources](../resources) contains mainly data produced by Repairnator, scripts to retrieve those data, and it also contains the schema of repairnator.json files;
   * [website](../website) contains all data to produce repairnator website.